keystoneconcertband/development/README.md

 # Keystone Concert Band
-Development Repo for KCB Website
+Development repository for the KCB website.

-This repository contains the main website for the Keystone Concert Band.
-The project has been updated to use Composer for dependency management in the root project.
+This project uses Composer for dependency management at the site root.
+The main website code remains in the repository, while third-party PHP libraries are installed from Composer into the `vendor/` directory.

-## Composer Setup
+## Setup

-The application now installs dependencies from Composer and loads `PHPMailer` through `vendor/autoload.php`.

-phpMyAdmin should also be installed as a Composer dependency rather than copied into the website source tree.
-The preferred setup is to serve it from a dedicated path or subdomain (for example `/phpmyadmin` or `pma.example.com`) and point that web location at the Composer-installed package under `vendor/phpmyadmin/phpmyadmin`.

-To install dependencies locally:
+Install dependencies locally with:

     composer install

 The `vendor/` directory is ignored by Git and should not be committed.

+## Composer-managed dependencies

+The site currently uses Composer for:

+- `phpmailer/phpmailer` for outbound email support
+- `phpmyadmin/phpmyadmin` for database administration access

+## phpMyAdmin integration

+phpMyAdmin should be installed as a Composer dependency rather than copied into the website source tree.
+The preferred deployment approach is to serve it from a dedicated path or subdomain, such as `/phpmyadmin` or `pma.example.com`, and point that web location to the Composer-installed package under `vendor/phpmyadmin/phpmyadmin`.

+This keeps phpMyAdmin easier to update, reduces maintenance overhead, and avoids keeping a second copy of the application in the repository.

 ## Notes

 - PHPMailer is now managed via Composer.
-- Bootstrap/Bootswatch assets have been migrated away from local bundled copies where possible.
+- Bootstrap and related assets have been migrated away from local bundled copies where possible.
 - The application still uses some remaining local assets such as `jquery.mb.miniAudioPlayer` until those are migrated.